pcmihnea/HA_WMR500/README.md

 - To obtain the latest measurement values from the WMR500, publish to `enno/out/json/_GUUID_` the payload `{"command": "getChannel1Status", "id": "_GUUID_"}` (replace `_GUUID_` with the 36-chars GUUID).
 - The WMR500 will publish the response to `enno/in/json/`, with a JSON payload of a fixed structure, containing a number of keys, as shown below.

-To ease documenting the JSON contents, the numeric values have been replaced with a dictionary containing the label, data type, and unit for each known parameter - a number of `_COMMENT_` key/value pairs were added to improve clarity.
+To ease in documenting the JSON contents, the numeric values have been replaced with a dictionary containing the label, data type, and unit for each known parameter - a number of `_COMMENT_` key/value pairs were added in this document in order to improve clarity.
 As a rule, the values of interest have the keys with the naming format of `cXXX`, where `XXX` is a 2-3 digit number.
 ```json
 {